xiaoxianyu-office/mm/Mobs/DamageModifiers.md

 Some of these won't work on mobs (such as SUICIDE) under normal circumstances.

+Also working on some mechaines,such as the damage caused by ignite will be affected

 Damage Modifiers are completely optional, you only need to add the ones you want to use.

 **Options**